Image: Shutterstock

 5. Fausta

-Fausta, meaning ‘fortunate,’ until now heard in the Italian and Hispanic communities, has begun to make an impact in America as well.
-The name has been slipping down the charts, probably because of its putting off association and even increased competition with other ‘a’ ending names, but there’s no denying that as a name Fausta is fanciful, exotic, and original.
+Fausta, meaning ‘fortunate,’ until now heard in the Italian and Hispanic communities, has begun to make an impact in the US as well.
+The name has been slipping down the charts, probably because of increased competition with other ‘a’ ending names, but there’s no denying that as a name, Fausta is fanciful, exotic, and original.

 6. Faustina

-Faustina, meaning ‘good luck,’ is one of the most uncommon names we’ve heard in recent times.
-A name with old roots, Faustina was initially given to boys who enjoyed favorable conditions in their lives, simply put, someone who has been lucky.
-The trend of using Faustina for girls began from the Latin speaking countries.
+Faustina, meaning ‘auspicious or lucky,’ is another variant of Fausta.
+An Italian, Spanish, and Portuguese name with ancient Latin roots, Faustina emerged as Faustino and was initially given to boys who enjoyed favorable conditions in their lives, simply put, someone who has been lucky.
+The trend of using Faustina for girls began in Latin speaking countries.

 7. Fayola

 If you’re looking for a name with style and history and is non-existent in the US?
-Then look no further than Fayola, an African-Yoruba name, meaning ‘lucky or good fortune’.
+Then look no further than Fayola, an African-Yoruba name, meaning ‘lucky or good fortune’ or ‘good fortune walks with honor.’
 The favorable etymology of this auspicious name has given it over 2000 years of usage.

 8. Felice

-Pronounced as ‘fa-Leech-ay,’ sounds appealing even after years of usage.
-Felice is one of the Italian names meaning lucky.
+Pronounced as ‘fa-LEES,’ Felice sounds appealing even after years of usage.
+Felice is one of the Italian names meaning ‘lucky’ and is a variant of Felicia.
 It’s a name with several interests; it’s literary, poetic, and utterly pretty.
-The moniker is so beautiful that we can’t help but picture a beautiful woman in it.
-But the best part is that Felice is exotic underused and unpretentious.
+The best part is that Felice is exotic, underused, and unpretentious.

 9. Felicia

 Felicia, an accessible, lacy, and delicate virtue name, hugely popular in the Hispanic community, would spread cheer and warmth in your daughter’s life.
-This felicitous name has been climbing the popularity charts for a few decades, but got further notice via Felicia Day, the American actress.
+This felicitous name, meaning ‘lucky or successful,’ has been climbing the popularity charts for a few decades, but got further notice via Felicia Day, the American actress.
 It also has a badass touch, considering it’s the real name of Black Cat, a famous Marvel Comics character.
+Also, Felicia Hemans was a leading English poet in the early 19th century (4).

 10. Felicity

-Felicity, meaning ‘good fortune’, reached the peak of its popularity in 1999 when it featured in a television show.
+Felicity, meaning ‘good fortune’, reached the peak of its popularity in 1999 when it was featured in a television show.
 Yes, it was used before that as well, but not with enough frequency to feature in the top 1000 list.
-The name is still underused, considering it is positioned #666 in the Social Security Administration list.
+The name features in the top 500 names for baby girls in the US even in the current century (2).

 11. Fortunata